SIQEF-PHBS/Winter-Camp-2018/README.md

 Economists from various fields will talk about how the tools and methods we go over in the Winter Camp are applied in real-life Economic research.

-Below is a summary schedule for instructors and topics of the Winter Camp.
+Below is a summary schedule of the classes and major events of the Winter Camp.

 **Week 1**